Luye Highlands

 The Luye Highlands (鹿野高台 (Lùyě Gāotái)) are highlands close to Yong'an Village, Luye Township, Taitung County, Taiwan.

 History

 The highland is famous for its hot air balloons and paragliding activities.
 The Taiwan International Balloon Fiesta has been held here annually since 2011.

 Geography

 It has an average elevation of around 350 meters above sea level.

 Transportation

-The highlands are accessible north west from Luye Station of Taiwan Railways.
+The highlands are accessible north west from Luye Station of Taiwan Railway.